Western Digital Corporation (WDC) Shares Down Despite Recent Market Volatility

-Western Digital Corporation (NASDAQ: WDC)’s stock price has decreased by -1.53 compared to its previous closing price of 39.11.
-However, the company has seen a fall of -7.38% in its stock price over the last five trading days.
+Western Digital Corporation (NASDAQ: WDC)’s stock price has decreased by -2.10 compared to its previous closing price of 38.59.
+However, the company has seen a -1.90% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 01/05/23 that A Merger of Western Digital and Kioxia Makes Sense, This Analyst Says.
 Here’s Why.

 Is It Worth Investing in Western Digital Corporation (NASDAQ: WDC) Right Now?